jethrokuan/braindump/content/zettels/deep_learning.md

 Deployment: Kubernetes on AWS, with generally small CPU servers.
 Overall latency is less than 200ms.

-#### Things they focused on as a company {#things-they-focused-on-as-a-company}
+-    Things they focused on as a company

     1. Tooling:
         1. Annotation System
             1. Complete annotation is crucial to detection training
         2. Training System
             1. Make it easy to change hyperparameters and retrain models
             2. Abstract away need for knowing deep learning
             3. Platform for tracking metrics
         3. Querylog pipeline
             1. Take user input as training data
         4. Evaluation System
             1. Both automatic evaluation via metrics and manual (AB testing) is done before release
             2. Visualisations via T-SNE to see if clusters remain the same/make sense, when new learnings are added: **learning without forgetting**
     2. Business:
         1. Attend to customer requirements: e.g. if a company wants to sell hats, model needs to be trained to detect hats, and these learnings need to be added to the existing model without affecting data earlier

-#### Visual Embeddings Used {#visual-embeddings-used}
+-    Visual Embeddings Used

     At Visenze, they use multiple embeddings in different feature spaces to measure similarity.
 The results are then combined before returned.
     The 4 main embeddings are:

     1. Exact matches (same item)
         1. Trained with siamese network with batched triplet loss (typically used in face recognition, but seems to work well with product classification)
     2. Same Category
         1. Domain specific labels have been most helpful in achieving state-of-the-art accuracy
             1.  e.g for fashion, sleeve length, jeans length etc.
     3. Similar Categories

-#### Lessons Learnt {#lessons-learnt}
+-    Lessons Learnt

     1. Taxonomy Coverage
     2. Training Data Coverage
         1. Obtaining training data from one source only can lead to severe bias (e.g. detecting watermarks and using it as feature)
     3. Overfitting
     4. Continuous Improvement (Learning Without Forgetting)
     5. Bad-case driven development
         1. Be quick to identify hard negatives, and add in similar negative samples into training data to improve accuracy
     6. Image quality, rotation
     7. Re-ranking based on customer

 ## Key Open Questions about Deep Learning Systems {#key-open-questions-about-deep-learning-systems}